Everything you need to know about July and August rail industrial action

 - Transport for Wales

-Southeastern: RMT strike days will see much reduced services, with links only from London Victoria to Bromley South, London Bridge to Dartford and Sevenoaks and London St Pancras International to Ashford International, Canterbury and Ramsgate, with reduced service hours.
+Southeastern: RMT strike days will see much reduced services.
+Links wil run from London Victoria to Bromley South, London Bridge to Dartford and Sevenoaks and London St Pancras International to Ashford International, Canterbury and Ramsgate, with reduced service hours.

 Gatwick Express: Cancelled on all days of industrial action, but alternative Southern services are available (and are much cheaper).